🧠 Cognitive Block

 Underlying Cause Metacognitive deficit Emotional/anxiety-driven Fear, overwhelm, or low motivation

-Relationship to "Done" Cannot identify what "done" looks like Knows "done" but it's unachievable Avoids starting, so "done" is irrelevant
+Relationship to "Done" Cannot find what "done" looks like Knows "done" but it's unachievable Avoids starting, so "done" is irrelevant

 Primary Intervention External criteria + skill training Self-compassion, permission to fail Task breakdown, motivation strategies